Board of Directors

 President

-Eliza Shaw Sandals grew up in Portland attending the city’s public schools.
+Eliza Shaw Sandals (President) grew up in Portland attending the city’s public schools.
 She received her BA from Bowdoin College, majoring in visual arts and education before moving to Boston and starting her career in marketing.
 In 2015, Eliza and her husband Dave moved to Cape Elizabeth for a strong school system and to be closer to family.
 Eliza joined the CEEF Board of Directors when her oldest child started kindergarten as a means to connect with and support the Cape schools.
 In addition to volunteering at CEEF, Eliza serves on the Portland Museum of Art’s (PMA) Collection Committee and the PMA Contemporaries Steering Committee.
 She enjoys spending time with her family in the great outdoors, including skiing, boating, golfing, and gardening.
-Eliza’s three young children and their 8 cousins all attend Cape Elizabeth schools ranging from preschool to 8th grade.
+Eliza’s three children and their 9 cousins all attend Cape Elizabeth schools ranging from preschool to 12th grade.

 Back to Top